sleepysort/nanobox/README.md

 -----

 - This application is not intended for widespread usage.
 This was mainly an experiment in using the Dropbox APIs.
-- The compression module is not yet done.
-Next thing on the list.
 - You need the Dropbox application key and secret key in the `.keys/APP_KEY` and `.keys/APP_SECRET` files (respectively) for Nanobox to work.
 I have not uploaded my own keys for obvious reasons.
 - Do not manually modify any files in the `.config` folder.
 The application is not guaranteed to work if those files are tampered with.
+- The application will pull new files, but will not pull modified files in the cloud.
+Delete the local copy, then sync again.